dag/attest/docs/api/hook.rst

 Hooking the Assert Statement
 ============================

-The most natural way to write test conditions in Python is the :keyword:`assert` statement, but a downside to it is that it doesn't let you know the values used in the conditional expression that failed.
+The most natural way to write test conditions in Python is the `assert` statement, but a downside to it is that it doesn't let you know the values used in the conditional expression that failed.
 This makes debugging test failures more difficult as you can't easily tell *why* the test failed, only that it did.

 Attest includes a hook for the assert statement, the effect of which is that assert expressions can be analyzed and inspected.
 Using it is easy,